sharonjr/rapid-prototyping-with-streamlit/M2/Lab1/README.md

 Follow the instructions provided in `setup.sql` to create a database, schema, stage as well as upload files for the Avalanche data.

 ## Using the data
-Once this is completed, the Avalanche data can be accessed from the `@avalanche.customer_reviews;` stage directly.
+Once this is completed, the Avalanche data can be accessed from the `@avalanche_db.avalanche_schema.customer_reviews;` stage directly.

 For example, to list contents of the stage run this SQL query:
 ```sql